magnolia-community/react-area51-alpha/README.md

 1. Clone this git repository
 2. Go into the demo project directory: `react-area51-alpha/mag-aliens-demo`.
-3. Use the Magnolia CLI to install Magnolia 5.6.5+ in the directory: `mgnl jumpstart -m 5.7.2`.
+3. Use the Magnolia CLI to install Magnolia in the directory: `mgnl jumpstart -m`.
    * Choose option 3, `magnolia-community-demo-webapp` because it will configure CORS for you.
 4. To easily install necessary config and sample content, copy the contents from `_dev/import-this-manually` into `apache-tomcat/webapps/magnoliaAuthor/WEB-INF/bootstrap/common
 `.
 (Otherwise use standard Magnolia import functionality to bring it in.)